Guided Tour of Luxor and Karnak Temples - Photo 1

 Itinerary

-We will pick you up from your hotel or boat at 7 pm and head to the east bank of Luxor, known as Thebes, the capital of Egypt during the pharaonic period.
+Pickup will be from your hotel or boat at 7 pm, followed by a trip to the east bank of Luxor, known in ancient times as Thebes, the capital during the pharaonic period.

-Our first stop is the Temple of Karnak, the largest in Egypt, with a perimeter of 2,400 metres, dominating the Luxor landscape.
-Constructed over more than 2,000 years by 67 pharaohs, it is dedicated to the sun god Ra.
+The first destination will be the Temple of Karnak, the largest in Egypt, with a perimeter of 2,400 metres.
+It was constructed over 2,000 years by 67 pharaohs and dedicated to the sun god Ra.

-Our second stop is the Luxor temple, the most important monument in the city and the second largest temple after Thebes.
-Various Pharaohs, including Ramses II, Ramses III, and Amenhotep II contributed to its construction, which was completed in the 20th century B.C., dedicated to the god Amun.
+The second stop will be the Luxor Temple, the most significant monument in Luxor and the second largest temple after Thebes.
+Its construction involved various Pharaohs, including Ramses II and Ramses III, and was completed in the 20th century B.C., dedicated to the god Amun.

 Pickup

-This activity includes pickup and drop-off at hotels and boats on the eastern banks (Right side) of the River Nile.
-Upon returning, we will drop you off at the same location.
+This activity includes pickup and drop-off at hotels and boats in Luxor on the eastern banks (Right side) of the River Nile.
+Return will be to the same location.

-If your accommodation is on the western banks (left side) of the River Nile, a meeting point will be arranged on the eastern side.
+If your hotel or boat is on the western banks (left side) of the River Nile, a meeting point will be confirmed on the eastern side.

 Included